brettbeeson/notsolong/README.md

 ### **Functional Requirements**

 * Users can:
   * Register / log in
   * Create NoSoLongs
   * Vote up/down on any NoSoLong (once per Title)
   * Add new Titles
 * Anyone (including anonymous) can:
   * View Titles
   * View the associated NoSoLongs
 * Main screen:

   * Shows **one Title at a time**
   * Shows:
     * Top NoSoLong (highest score)
-    * 3 random NoSoLongs from that Title
+    * Additional random NoSoLongs from that Title
   * Voting requires login
   * “Add mine” requires login
 * Category filter (book, movie, podcast, speech, other)